 Yellow Coneflower (Ratibida pinnata)

-Yellow Coneflower is a native, perennial wildflower that reaches a height of three to five feet.
-Its flowers have up to 15 droopy yellow petals that surround a thimble shaped cone.
+Yellow coneflower (Ratibida pinnata) is a perennial wildflower native to the Midwest.
+It reaches a height of three to five feet.
+Its flowers have up to 15 droopy yellow petals that surround a thimble-shaped cone.
 The flowers are two to 2-1/2 inches in diameter.
 It has 10 to 25 flower heads per plant, each on a separate stalk.
 The leaves are highly divided and up to seven inches long with coarsely toothed lobes.
 It grows best in dry, sunny areas along roads or in prairies.
-(July)
+It’s bloom time runs from summer into fall.
+Though the flowers lack a strong scent, the crushed seed heads release a subtle anise aroma.